Distributional convergence for the number of symbol comparisons used by QuickSort: Introduction, review of related literature and summary

-This was proved (i)~by R\'{e}gnier~\cite{r1989}, who used the natural coupling and martingale techniques to establish convergence both almost surely and in $L^p$ for every finite~$p$; and (ii)~by R\"{o}sler~\cite{r1991}, who used the \emph{contraction method} (see R\"{o}sler and R\"{u}schendorf~\cite{rr2001} for a general discussion) to prove convergence in the so-called \emph{minimal $L^p$ metric} for every finite~$p$ [from which~\eqref{kconv}, with convergence of all moments, again follows].
+This was proved (i)~by R\'{e}gnier~\cite{r1989}, who used the natural coupling and martingale techniques to establish convergence both almost surely and in $L^p$ for every finite~$p$; and (ii)~by R\"{o}sler~\cite{r1991}, who used the \textit{contraction method} (see R\" {o}sler and R\"{u}schendorf~\cite{rr2001} for a general discussion) to prove convergence in the so-called \textit{minimal $L^p$ metric} for every finite~$p$ [from which~\eqref{kconv}, with convergence of all moments, again follows].
 An advantage of R\"{o}sler's approach was identification of the distribution of the limiting~$T$ as the unique distribution of a zero-mean random variable with finite variance satisfying the distributional fixed-point equation

-with $g(u) := 1 + 2 u \ln u + 2 (1 - u) \ln (1 - u)$ and where, on the right, $T$, $T^*$, and~$U$ are independent random variables; $T^*$ has the same distribution as~$T$; and $U$ is distributed uniformly over $(0, 1)$.
+with $g(u) := 1 + 2 u \ln u + 2 (1 - u) \ln(1 - u)$ and where, on the right-hand side, $T$, $T^*$ and~$U$ are independent random variables, $T^*$ has the same distribution as~$T$ and $U$ is distributed uniformly over $(0, 1)$.
 Later, Fill and Janson~\cite{fj2000fixed} showed that uniqueness of the zero-mean solution $\Lc(T)$ to~\eqref{fixed} continues to hold without the assumption of finite variance, or indeed any other assumption.